PaulESantos/ppendemic/README.md

 ## Overview

-This package offers convenient access to a new and extensive database containing a list of ´r nrow(ppendemic::ppendemic_tab13)´ endemic plant species found in Peru.
+This package offers convenient access to a new and extensive database containing a list of 7815 endemic plant species found in Peru.
 This comprehensive collection provides detailed botanical information, including accepted names, family, authorship, publication details, and the place and date of first publication for each species.

 The construction of the ppendemic package is built upon valuable data sourced from the renowned `World Checklist of Vascular Plants (WCVP)`